 Taking it one step further, our partners at the TALL Group have helped develop a new feature called UCNPlus†, which takes the same information and encrypts it into a 2D bar code, as in the sample immediately above.
 This is the polar opposite of the way copy protection used to work.
 Rather than simply making the original difficult to physically reproduce, this digital anti-fraud measure uses a feature that can be read by machine — and only by machine.
 This is like saying, “You can make as many copies of this check as you want, and alter it however you want – but if you don’t know how to fake the code, we’ll catch you anyway.”

-This may seem like a subtle shift, but it actually represents a diametrical change in the way of thinking about the role of the image in fraud prevention.
+This may seem like a subtle change, but it actually represents a diametrical shift in the way of thinking about the role of the image in fraud prevention.
 Rather than trying to outsmart the camera (or image sensor) and produce an unusable image, security experts that use image survivable features are embracing it as an ally in their mission.